ech1/lainonlife/README.md

 ===============

 Online radio for lainons.
 Forked from [lainon.life](lainon.life) by [barrucadu](https://github.com/barrucadu/lainonlife) because i run it on a debian VM.
+If you want to set it up on a debian10 VM you can follow this [tutorial](https://blog.void.yt/servers/lainradio/index.html).

 Assumptions
 -----------